Is Rice Water Good for Plants? 4 Things To Know

 Water From Cooking Rice

-Suppose you’ve been cooking the same type of rice for several years.
-In that case, you most likely already know the ideal water-to-rice proportion to achieve the best consistency and texture in your cooked rice.
+If you’ve been cooking the same type of rice for several years, you probably already know the ideal water-to-rice ratio to achieve the best consistency and texture in your cooked rice.

 The heat from cooking the rice can break down some substances through a chemical reaction, releasing nutrients that are different from rice water that comes from rinsing or soaking.